Rohan317685/BiteVault/Journal.md

 I tried ordering from LCSC, Mouser and Digikey later realised shipping would absolutely break me 💔

+I'll stick to 0603 components as I fear 0402 will be incredibly hard to solder, PCBA cost's a ton so I will be using a 15$ hotplate I got to reflow it with a stencil at home.

 Overall I worked on polishing everything, changed the pinout for the voltage regulator to match my choice for purchase and made it much more readable!

 ---------------------------------------------------------------------------------------------